-7.2 CONTROL
+8.2 CONTROL

-Compliance checks of the standard's rules are performed through on-site audits or/and inspections at the site of the operator, but also through sampling.
-The audits are performed annually by the certification bodies accredited to ISO 17065 that have an agreement with the standard owner.
+Compliance checks of the standard requirements are performed through on-site audits at the operator, through self-assessments and through sampling.
+The audits are performed regularly by a certification body accredited to ISO 17065 and/or ISO 17021 that have an agreement with the standard owner.